Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Becoming a blogger is not like waving the magic wand, but it is nothing less either.

-My most important tip for those new to blogging is that please ask yourself why do you want to start a blog.
+One of my most important blog tips is to please ask yourself that why do you want to start a blog.
 Answer honestly.

-Only start a blog if you like to write or can hire a writer while managing the rest of the blog work yourself.
-In both scenarios, you will stay close to writing — and editing — all along your blogging journey.
-So make sure you have a love for written things or you’re planning to hire someone who does.
+Only start a blog if you love to write or can hire a writer while managing the rest of the blog work yourself.
+In both scenarios, you will stay close to writing-and editing-all along your blogging journey.

-Blogging could be your escape from a 9-5.
-But if you don’t like to write or read, blogging for beginners can seem like a horrible 5-12.
+Blogging could be your escape from nine to five.
+But if you don’t like to write or read, blogging for beginners can seem like a horrible five to twelve.

-There are more questions to be asked and answered which I tackle on further.
+More questions are to be asked and answered, which I tackle further.

-I now have a guide on writing about traveling where I share my 9 secrets to travel writing.
-If you are a travel writer, do read.
+I have a guide on writing about traveling where I share my nine secrets to travel writing.
+Read if you are a travel writer.

-Millions of blogs exist on the internet, but the most successful blogs have the best stories and brilliant ideas — and a lot of them.
+Millions of blogs exist, but the most successful blogs have the best stories and brilliant ideas-and a lot of them.

-In 2015 I started working on my writing sincerely.
-Then my grammar stank more than rotten mushrooms.
-I spilled stories for people to put them together.
-But after returning from a busy corporate office, I wrote at the end of every day.
-Instead of lazying around or spending all the time sightseeing, I wrote after teaching English to Spanish students in Chile.
+In 2015, I started working on my writing sincerely.
+My grammar stank more than rotten mushrooms.
+I spilled stories; people put them together.
+But every day after returning from a busy corporate office, I wrote.
+Instead of lazying around or exploring after teaching English to Spanish students in Chile, I wrote.
 I signed up for writing workshops and got cursed for writing horribly.
 I started many blogs on cooking, life, and travel, and let all of them die a painful death.

 They rest in peace (hopefully).
 I have moved on.

-Now friends say my blog reads professional.
+Now my friends say my blog reads professional.
 My stories connect with readers.
-I get emails from clients who want to hire me to write because they find my blog well-written.
+Clients want to hire me to write because they find my blog well-written.

 Give what it takes to write great articles.
 Wake up early.
 Sleep late.
 Go out.
 Read.
 Grow mushrooms.
 Curl up in your bed and cry.
 Blame yourself.
-Then get up and write.
+Get up and write.
 Edit.
 Write.
 Read.
 Laugh.
 Dance.
 Edit some more.
-And then repeat.
+Repeat.
 Let yourself become who you are, as Nietzsche said.

 Your best will improve with time.
-Until then, keep perfection aside and let the world read what you are writing and improve constantly.
+Until then, put perfection aside, and let the world read what you are writing.
+Improve constantly.
 (Here are my 27 tips on writing better for new writers.)

 Insider Tip: Use your titles carefully, in real life and blogging.